xiulinyang/relative-amr-eval/README.md

 - ```amrbart_postprocess.py```: the code that post-processes the parses from AMRBART.

 ## TODO
 - [ ] Add argparse and bash script for easier implementation of the code.
+- [ ] Add more detailed instructions in readme.